Jan Karski Eagle Award

-Jan Karski Eagle Award (pol.
+The Jan Karski Eagle Award (pol.
 Nagroda Orła Jana Karskiego) was established on 5 May 2000 by Polish professor Jan Karski (1914–2000), war courier of the Polish government in-exile, witness of the Holocaust and Righteous Among the Nations.
-Jan Karski wanted this award to go to those, who "can worthily worry about Poland" and to those, who "although aren't Polish, wish good to Poland".
+Karski wanted this award to go to those who "can worthily worry about Poland" and to those who "although aren't Polish, wish good to Poland".
 The award has an honorary character and there is no monetary award granted with it, because, as the originator argued, "dignity is incalculable in money".
-It's symbolized by the Eagle statuette, the project of which was approved by Jan Karski.
+It is symbolized by the Eagle statuette, the project of which was approved by Jan Karski.
 The organisation side of the award was gifted to Waldemar Piasecki.

 Committee

 The award committee of the Eagle Award is made of people that received this award.
 Its first chairman was Jacek Kuroń, who was the only one who was honored to get this award directly from Jan Karski's hands.
 In handing over the award to Józef Tischner, Jan Karski participated via phone.
 The committee gives out the award yearly on June 24, on Jan Karski's birthday.